 Sessions has previously voiced his negative views on marijuana, as well as his bigotry, commenting that he was fond of the KKK until he learned about their marijuana consumption (he later insisted that this was a joke).
 Sessions has also stated that he believes good people don’t smoke marijuana.

 Trump’s actual opinion on marijuana is unknown; however, Trump is apparently obsessed with destroying the legacy of his predecessor, regardless of the enormous consequences to the country and environment.
 Trump’s obsession with dismantling everything that President Obama accomplished has now led him to break his campaign promise regarding federal intrusion.

 The Department of Justice has not yet revealed how aggressively they will target legal marijuana businesses in states with legalized weed.

 The White House press secretary, Sarah Huckabee Sanders, indicated that by rescinding the Cole Memo, Sessions only gave US attorneys the ability to prosecute illegal cultivators and large distributors.
 She added that it did not mean that Trump was going back on his campaign promise.

 At least 64 percent of Americans are in favor of legalizing recreational cannabis and changing the federal marijuana law.
-Despite the evidence that marijuana has health benefits, marijuana is still scheduled as a Schedule I drug.
+Despite the potential that marijuana has benefits, marijuana is still scheduled as a Schedule I drug.

 Attorney General Jeff Sessions has the authority to reschedule cannabis, but it seems, for the moment at least, his intentions are quite different.